Neural tube: Dorsal-ventral patterning

 The following is a proposed mechanism for how Shh patterns the ventral neural tube: A gradient of Shh that controls the expression of a group of homeodomain (HD) and basic Helix-Loop-Helix (bHLH) transcription factors is created.
 These transcription factors are grouped into two protein classes based on how Shh affects them.
 Class I is inhibited by Shh, whereas Class II is activated by Shh.
 These two classes of proteins then cross-regulate each other to create more defined boundaries of expression.
 The different combinations of expression of these transcription factors along the dorsal-ventral axis of the neural tube are responsible for creating the identity of the neuronal progenitor cells.
 Five molecularly distinct groups of ventral neurons form from these neuronal progenitor cells in vitro.
 Also, the position at which these neuronal groups are generated in vivo can be predicted by the concentration of Shh required for their induction in vitro.
 Studies have shown that neural progenitors can evoke different responses based on the length of exposure to Shh, with a longer exposure time resulting in more ventral cell types.

 At the dorsal end of the neural tube, BMPs are responsible for neuronal patterning.
 BMP is initially secreted from the overlying ectoderm.
 A secondary signaling center is then established in the roof plate, the dorsal most structure of the neural tube.
 BMP from the dorsal end of the neural tube seems to act in the same concentration-dependent manner as Shh in the ventral end.
 This was shown using zebrafish mutants that had varying amounts of BMP signaling activity.
 Researchers observed changes in dorsal-ventral patterning, for example, zebrafish deficient in certain BMPs showed a loss of dorsal sensory neurons and an expansion of interneurons.

 Shh secreted from the floor plate creates a gradient along the ventral neural tube.
 Shh functions in a concentration-dependent manner to specify ventral neuronal fates.
 V0-V3 represent four different classes of ventral interneurons, and MN indicates motor neurons.

+Immune System Changes

+Studies suggest that immune system alterations occur during neural tube development and may contribute to neural tube defects (NTDs).
+Immune cells are activated in embryonic brain and spinal cord tissues, as well as in amniotic fluid derived cells.
+Macrophages exhibit both pro-inflammatory and anti-inflammatory functions and interact with developing neural cells.
+These immune neural interactions are mediated by cytokine signaling and pathways such as NF-κB and JAK–STAT.
+Several genes involved in both immune regulation and neural development have been proposed as potential prenatal diagnostic markers for NTDs.